bertiqwerty/exmex/Readme.md

 ```rust
 let value = expr.eval(&[5.3, 0.5]);
 ```
-Besides predefined operators, you can pass custom operators to the function `parse` to create an expression.
+Besides predefined operators for floats, you can pass custom operators to the function `parse` to create an expression.
 ```rust
 let ops = vec![